SharCodin/01---Demo/README.md

 5. Navigate to Github and create a **pull request**
 6. Under the pull requests, people can continue to review, ask questions and work on the branch.
 7. Once completed, the branch and master can be merged.

+## Initializing a repository if not cloned.

+1. Create a folder to hold all the files.
+2. **git init** *initialize the repository / directory*
+3. Commit the changes.
+4. When pushing the changes to Github, an error message saying ***"fatal: The current branch master has no upstream branch."***
+5. Create an empty repository in Github.
+6. git push --set-upstream <Github_link>
+7. Commited changes are now live.